Black swan theory: Identifying

-Ahmad, Kutan, and Gupta (2021), Halliburton (2020), and Winston (2020) consider the pandemic to be a black swan.
+Ahmad, Kutan, and Gupta (2021), Halliburton (2020), and Winston (2020) consider the COVID-19 pandemic to be a black swan.
 Ghosh (2020) and van den Heiligenberg (2020) label it a "grey swan,” defined as an event without historical precedent, highly unlikely but conceivable.
 Taleb (2020) calls it a "white swan", defined as something with great impact that will occur with great certainty.

-According to Taleb, the COVID-19 pandemic was not a black swan, as it was expected with great certainty that a global pandemic would eventually take place.
+According to Taleb, the pandemic was not a black swan, as it was expected with great certainty that a global pandemic would eventually take place.
 Instead, it is considered a white swan—such an event has a major effect, but is compatible with statistical properties.

 Coping with black swans

 The practical aim of Taleb's book is not to attempt to predict events which are unpredictable, but to build robustness against negative events while still exploiting positive events.
 Taleb contends that banks and trading firms are very vulnerable to hazardous black swan events and are exposed to unpredictable losses.
 On the subject of business, and quantitative finance in particular, Taleb critiques the widespread use of the normal distribution model employed in financial engineering, calling it a Great Intellectual Fraud.
 Taleb elaborates the robustness concept as a central topic of his later book, Antifragile: Things That Gain From Disorder.

 In the second edition of The Black Swan, Taleb provides "Ten Principles for a Black-Swan-Robust Society".

 Taleb states that a black swan event depends on the observer.
 For example, what may be a Black Swan surprise for a turkey is not a Black Swan surprise to its butcher; hence the objective should be to "avoid being the turkey" by identifying areas of vulnerability to "turn the Black Swans white".